dathere/datapusher-plus/README.md

     * an optional "summary stats" resource as an extension of the Data Dictionary, with comprehensive summary statistics for each column - sum, min/max/range, min/max length, mean, stddev, variance, nullcount, sparsity, quartiles, IQR, lower/upper fences, skewness, median, mode/s, antimode/s & cardinality.
   * convert Excel & OpenOffice/LibreOffice Calc (ODS) files to CSV, with the ability to choose which sheet to use by default (e.g. 0 is the first sheet, -1 is the last sheet, -2 the second to last sheet, etc.)
   * convert various date formats ([19 date formats are recognized](https://github.com/jqnatividad/belt/tree/main/dateparser#accepted-date-formats) with each format having several variants; ~80 date format permutations in total) to a standard [RFC 3339](https://www.rfc-editor.org/rfc/rfc3339) format
+  * enable random access of a CSV by creating a CSV index - which also enables parallel processing of different parts of a CSV simultaneously (a major reason type inferencing and stats calculation is so fast)
-  * instantaneously count the number of rows
+  * instantaneously count the number of rows with a CSV index
   * validate if an uploaded CSV conforms to the [RFC-4180](https://datatracker.ietf.org/doc/html/rfc4180) standard
   * normalizes and transcodes CSV/TSV dialects into a standard UTF-8 encoded RFC-4180 CSV format
   * optionally create a preview subset, with the ability to only download the first `n` preview rows of a file, and not the entire file (e.g. only download first 1,000 rows of 3 gb CSV file - especially good for harvesting/cataloging external sites where you only want to harvest the metadata and a small sample of each file).